 3.2 Model execution and convergence

-We assumed there was no process error, hence we used the observation-error estimator instead of a state-space model (the consequence of violation of this assumption was checked in the simulation study).
+We assumed there was no process error, hence we used the observation-error estimator instead of a state-space model (the consequence of violating of this assumption was checked in the simulation study).
 Model fitting was performed using Stan through the R package “rstan” ().
 Four chains of 20,000 iterations each were run, with the first 10,000 designated as warmup.
 This process produced in total 40,000 posterior samples for each fitted model.
 The convergence of each model was checked by split-R (<1.05) and trace plot of all parameters ().
 The number of effective sample (>0.01×iteration times), bulk effective sample size (>100/chain), tail effective sample size (>100/chain) were also checked.

 4. Model testing